Alek Thomas Player Props: Diamondbacks vs. Royals

 Alek Thomas At The Plate

-- Thomas is hitting .182 with three doubles, a triple, two home runs and five walks.
+- Thomas has three doubles, a triple, two home runs and six walks while batting .188.

-- Thomas has reached base via a hit in seven games this season (of 22 played), and had multiple hits in three of those games.
+- In 34.8% of his 23 games this season, Thomas has picked up at least one hit.
+He's also had three multi-hit games.

-- In 22 games played this year, he has hit a homer in two of them.
+- In 23 games played this year, he has gone deep in two of them.

-- In six games this year, Thomas has picked up an RBI, with more than one RBI once.
+- Thomas has driven in a run in six games this season (26.1%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.